Beacons and the Bluetooth Mesh

 Bluetooth mesh relies on devices scanning and advertising in the same way as traditional beacons.
 Received packets are re-broadcasted by relays until the packet is received by other nodes.
 This provides a way of spreading information across the mesh network with no single point of failure.

-It's expected that the Bluetooth mesh will be used for applications beyond just advertising information.
-They are already being used in lighting and are expected to be used in building automation, asset tracking and the general case of IoT sensing for many industries.
+Bluetooth Mesh beacons are being used for a wide range of scenarios beyond the traditional use of using beacons to publish advertising information.
+They are already being used in lighting, building automation, asset tracking and the general case of IoT sensing for many industries.

 The software is much more complex than in current beacons and hence requires more capable SoCs than are found in the majority of current beacons.
-Higher memory size variants of the nRF51 or the newer nRF52 need to be used.
-This means existing beacons can't be retro-fitted with new mesh firmware.
+Higher memory size variants of SoC devices need to be used.
+This means existing beacons can't usually be retro-fitted with new mesh firmware.

-Mesh software providers can provide added facilities on top of the Mesh in order to differentiate their offering.
-For example, Nordic provide an API to allow for traditional beacon advertising alongside mesh advertising and also provide remote provisioning where unprovisoned devices can be added that are well away from the device adding nodes to the network.
+Mesh SDK providers can provide added facilities on top of the Mesh in order to differentiate their offering.
+For example, Nordic provide an API to allow for traditional beacon advertising alongside mesh advertising and also provide remote provisioning where unprovisoned devices can be added that are well away from the device adding nodes to the network:

 We have developed a solution called SensorMesh™ that allows generic, non-mesh sensor beacons to participate in a standard Bluetooth® mesh.
 This allows sensor and location information to be easily and affordably gathered in situations such as smart buildings/cities, healthcare, retail, stadiums, logistics, smart metering, lone working and worker safety.